quanphan2906/ledis/README.md

 # Ledis

-A simple, light-weight version of Redis.
+A simple, light-weight version of Redis, an in-memory data structure store.
 Built with Vue 3.
 Check out the app here: https://ledis-quanphan.netlify.app/.

+# Usage

+The black box at the end of the page is the command line.
+Type a command, press enter, and the result is displayed in the console (the upper white part).

+Here are the list of commands that can be used:

+-   SET
+-   GET
+-   SADD
+-   SREM
+-   SMEMBERS
+-   SINTER
+-   KEYS
+-   DEL
+-   EXPIRE
+-   TTL
+-   SAVE
+-   RESTORE
+-   RESET

+The arguments of these commands are exactly the same as those of Redis.
+Hence, the Redis website is a the go-to source of reference of syntax: https://redis.io/commands/

 # Design